nagadomi/nunif/INSTALL-windows.md

 ## 0. Notes

 Basically, I am working on Linux.
-I will check the work with Windows sometimes.
+I sometimes check to make sure that this code works in Windows.

 I am not familiar with Windows or Anaconda.
 If you are familiar with Anaconda, do it your way.